texstudio-org/texstudio/utilities/manual/source/configuration.md

     cmd /C "/path/to/testscript.bat foo > bar"

-Alternatively, you can call a wrapper script in the user command
+Alternatively, you can call a wrapper script in the user command:

     /path/to/wrapperscript foo bar